Romanian revolution: Timișoara uprising

 On 16 December 1989, the Hungarian minority in Timișoara held a public protest in response to an attempt by the government to evict Hungarian Reformed church Pastor László Tőkés.
-In July of that year, in an interview with Hungarian television, Tőkés had criticised the regime's Systematisation policy and complained that Romanians did not even know their human rights.
-As Tőkés described it later, the interview, which had been seen in the border areas and was then spread all over Romania, had "a shock effect upon the Romanians, the Securitate as well, on the people of Romania. […] [I]t had an unexpected effect upon the public atmosphere in Romania."
+In July of that year, in an interview with Hungarian television, Tőkés had criticised the regime's systematisation policy and complained that Romanians did not even know their human rights.
+As Tőkés described it later, the interview, which had been seen in the border areas and was then spread all over Romania, had "a shock effect upon the Romanians, the Securitate as well, on the people of Romania. [...]
+[I]t had an unexpected effect upon the public atmosphere in Romania."

-The government then alleged that Tőkés was inciting ethnic hatred.
 At the behest of the government, his bishop removed him from his post, thereby depriving him of the right to use the apartment to which he was entitled as a pastor, and assigned him to be a pastor in the countryside.
 For some time his parishioners gathered around his home to protect him from harassment and eviction.
 Many passersby spontaneously joined in.
 As it became clear that the crowd would not disperse, the mayor, Petre Moț, made remarks suggesting that he had overturned the decision to evict Tőkés.
 Meanwhile, the crowd had grown impatient and, when Moț declined to confirm his statement against the planned eviction in writing, the crowd started to chant anti-communist slogans.
 Subsequently, police and Securitate forces showed up at the scene.
 By 19:30 the protest had spread and the original cause became largely irrelevant.

 Some of the protesters attempted to burn down the building that housed the district committee of the PCR.
 The Securitate responded with tear gas and water cannons, while police beat up rioters and arrested many of them.
 Around 21:00 the rioters withdrew.
-They regrouped eventually around the Romanian Orthodox Cathedral and started a protest march around the city, but again they were confronted by the security forces.
+They regrouped eventually around the Timișoara Orthodox Cathedral and started a protest march around the city, but again they were confronted by the security forces.